HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/dwm1001_dev.md

 * `06 Additional Passive Tag as serial listener` : Make sure that the listener is configured with the app to join the Network intended to be listened to

 # FAQ - Discussion

-* Support should be available from the [official forum](https://decaforum.decawave.com/).
-Reviews, experience exchange and ideas related to this page content can be discussed in the dedicated discord channel
+* Support is available on the [official forum](https://decaforum.decawave.com/).
+Reviews, experience exchange and ideas related to this page content can be discussed in the forum category
-{{<icon_button text="Discord - #ultra-wide-band " href="https://discord.gg/tyZZfTETYS" icon="discord" >}}
+{{<icon_button text="Discourse - #ultra-wide-band " href="https://homesmartmesh.discourse.group/c/networks/ultrawideband" icon="discourse" >}}

 {{<faq>}}